lck666666/lck666666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a PhD student in Computer Science and Engineering at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), Professor [Tristan Braud](https://braudt.people.ust.hk/index.html).
+I'm a PhD candidate in Computer Science and Engineering at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), Professor [Tristan Braud](https://braudt.people.ust.hk/index.html).
 I received my bachelor's degree from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 My research interests lie in the field of 3D Computer Vision, AR/VR and reconstruction.

 # 🔥 News
-- *2024.01*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.02*: &nbsp;🎉🎉 One paper is accepted in CVPR 2024.
-- *2024.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.01*: &nbsp;🎉🎉 One paper is accepted in ICRA 2024.

 # 📝 Publications